What Is Cryotherapy?

 Will It Be Painful?

-Follow Up & Redressing?
+Follow Up & Redressing

-The verruca/wart will be assessed 7-10 days post-treatment.
+Your podiatrist will advise on the appropriate dressing to use between appointments.
+The verruca or wart will be assessed 7-10 days post-treatment.
 If necessary, the podiatrist will freeze the area again.
-Some verrucae/warts can be resilient so may require multiple treatments.
+Some verrucae and warts can be resilient and may require multiple treatments.
 Your podiatrist will discuss this with you during your initial appointment.